Park and Recreation Commission Public Hearing - August 18, 2015

-The Park and Recreation Commission will hold a Public
+The Park and Recreation Commission held a Public

 Hearing on Thursday, September 17, 7 p.m. at the Mt.
 Vernon Recreation Center,

-2701 Commonwealth Ave. to receive public comment on a proposal to remove the
+2701 Commonwealth Ave. on a proposal to remove the

 designation of three unfenced dog exercise areas because they present potential